-The Company's continuous disclosure documents are available on SEDAR at www.sedar.com.
+The Company's continuous disclosure documents are available on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.

 Indiva does not directly engage in any U.S. marijuana-related activities as defined in Canadian Securities Administrators Staff Notice 51-352 dated February 8, 2012 (the "CSA Notice").
 While the Company has partnered with U.S. based companies, these entities are not engaged in the cultivation, possession, or distribution of marijuana.
 Instead, the Company has partnered with U.S.-based companies which develop and license intellectual property and copyright branding to the cannabis market, and do not engage in 'plant-touching' activities.